Distributionally Robust Policy Learning via Adversarial Environment Generation: Experiments

 \textbf{Ablation: Regularizing Lipschitz constant of the cost predictor.} We also investigate whether it is useful to constrain the Lipschitz constant of the cost predictor, which we hypothesize induces task-relevant variations in generated environments.
 We run the additional baseline without Lipschitz regularization (``DRAGEN-NoLip'' in Table \ref{tab:pendulum}) using digit datasets, and it performs worse than DRAGEN across all test datasets.
-In App.~\ref{app:experiment} we show that DRAGEN-NoLip generates less task-relevant variations in images.
+Fig.~\ref{fig:digit-comparison}c shows that DRAGEN-NoLip generates less task-relevant variations in images.

+\textbf{Ablation: Learning a cost-predictive embedding of environments.} We remove the cost prediction loss $L_\text{pred}$ from \eqref{eq:embedding-loss} - the cost predictor is not learned, and thus it is not possible to perform gradient ascent in the latent space to find adversarial environments.
+Instead, we randomly perturb the latent variables of existing environments in the latent space to generate new ones.
+Perturbations are sampled from zero-mean Gaussian distributions with diagonal covariances to roughly match the amount of perturbations generated by DRAGEN.
+The results are shown in Table.~\ref{tab:pendulum} as DRAGEN-NoCost.
+Without searching for adversarial environments varying in task-relevant features, the baseline performs worse than DRAGEN and on par with other data augmentation techniques.
+Fig.~\ref{fig:digit-comparison}d shows that DRAGEN-NoCost generates images with worse qualities than DRAGEN.

+\textbf{Runtime comparison.} Each experiment is run using one Nvidia RTX 2080Ti GPU and 16 server CPU threads.
+It takes 3 hours to run 30 iterations of DRAGEN or DRAGEN-NoLip training, and 2.5 hours for DRAGEN-NoCost.
+All other baselines take about 2 hours.